Shopify/react-native-skia/README.md

 React Native Skia brings the [Skia Graphics Library](https://skia.org/) to React Native.
 Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products.

-When reading these lines, the package is not yet available on npm.
-Use the link below to install the package.

 ```sh
 yarn add @shopify/react-native-skia
 ```